 consisting of forty 2-4 hours weekly sessions provides excellent opportunities for the faculty to acquire and expand their skills as educators and scholars.

-Since the inception of our faculty development program, the Office of Faculty Development has obtained institutional funding to provide IFDCs at no cost to participating faculty members (There is, however a maximum of 20 faculty members per course).
+Since the inception of our faculty development program, the Office of Faculty Development has obtained institutional funding to provide IFDCs at no cost to the faculty members (maximum 20 faculty members per course).
 Department chairs demonstrate their support by providing faculty the release/administrative time necessary to participate in IFDC learning activities.

 Organizational Chart of the Office of Faculty Development